 Science Denial and the COVID-19 Vaccine: A Study of Scientific Argumentation Skills and Vaccine Literacy after an Evidence-Laden Narrative Lesson

 Fresno State Graduate Researcher: Emma Guerrero

-The world’s grand challenges, such as climate change and human health, require both a well-trained science, technology, engineering, and mathematics (STEM) professionals to solve them and a public willing to listen and change their behavior based on scientific consensus.
-These problems cannot be overcome when the general public denies scientific evidence and spreads misinformation.
+Solving the world’s grand challenges, such as climate change and public health, requires both well-trained STEM professionals and a public willing to listen to scientific consensus.
+These problems cannot be overcome when the public denies scientific evidence and spreads misinformation.

 There are many settings in which we can influence public opinion and knowledge of scientific issues.
 However, one of the final places to improve public understanding for college-educated individuals is the general education science classroom.